apelipell/Servlet/README.md

     java -jar winstone.jar --webroot=www

-There's also a script provided for compilation and to run the program:
+There's also a script provided to make it easier to compile and run the program:

     ./build.sh